BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

   significant position, always set to 1 (except some special cases, including representation of zero).
 Hence fraction is {1'b1,fraction[22:0]}
 - there is a 127 bias applied to the exponent (0 corresponds to 2^(-127)).
-  The additional (-23) bias is there between it is bit 23 that is the bit set at the most significant position (hence fraction^-23 is always a number between 1 and 2).
+  The additional (-23) bias is there because it is bit 23 that is the bit set at the most significant position (hence fraction^-23 is always a number between 1 and 2).